Recent Advances of Continual Learning in Computer Vision: An Overview: Continual Learning Methods

-In image classification, Li and Hoiem \cite{li2017learning} proposed a typical method called Learning without Forgetting (LwF).
-As shown in Figure \ref{fig:kd}, LwF stores a copy of the previous model parameters before learning the new task.
-It then uses the response of that copied model on the data instances from the new task as the target for the classifiers of the previous tasks.
-The accessible ground truth is used as the target for the new task classifier.
-Rannen et al. \cite{rannen2017encoder} pointed out that LwF would not result in good performance if the data distributions between different tasks are quite diverse.
-Hence, they further trained an autoencoder for each task to learn the most important features corresponding to the task, and used it to preserve knowledge.
-Dhar et al. \cite{dhar2019learning} proposed Learning without Memorizing (LwM), which adds an extra term i.e., attention distillation loss, to the knowledge distillation loss.
+As time passed, Dhar et al. \cite{dhar2019learning} proposed Learning without Memorizing, which adds an extra term i.e., attention distillation loss, to the knowledge distillation loss.
 The attention distillation loss penalizes changes in the attention maps of classifiers and helps to retain previously learned knowledge.
-Fini et al. \cite{fini2020online} proposed a two-stage method called Batch-Level Distillation (BLD).
+Later on, Fini et al. \cite{fini2020online} proposed a two-stage method called Batch-Level Distillation.
 In the first stage of learning, only the data instances of the new task are used to minimize the classification loss over the new task classifier.
 In the second stage of learning, both the knowledge distillation and the learning of the new task are carried out simultaneously.
-Douillard et al. \cite{douillard2020podnet} regarded continual learning as representation learning and proposed a distillation loss called Pooled Outputs Distillation (POD) which constrains the update of the learned representation from both the final output and the intermediate layers.
+Moreover, Douillard et al. \cite{douillard2020podnet} regarded continual learning as representation learning and proposed a distillation loss called Pooled Outputs Distillation which constrains the update of the learned representation from both the final output and the intermediate layers.
 Kurmi et al. \cite{kurmi2021not} utilized the prediction uncertainty of the model on the previous tasks to mitigate catastrophic forgetting.
 Aleatoric uncertainty and self-attention are involved in the proposed distillation loss.
 Simon et al. \cite{simon2021learning} proposed to conduct knowledge distillation on the low-dimensional manifolds between the model outputs of previous and new tasks, which was shown to better mitigate catastrophic forgetting.
-Hu et al. \cite{hu2021distilling} found that the knowledge distillation based approaches do not have a consistent causal effect compared to end-to-end feature learning.
+Besides, Hu et al. \cite{hu2021distilling} found that the knowledge distillation based approaches do not have a consistent causal effect compared to end-to-end feature learning.
 Hence, they proposed to also distill the colliding effect as a complementary method to preserve the causal effect.